mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-takes a list of words as input and prints only words that appear exactly once => 13-unique Display lines containing the pattern “root” from the file /etc/passwd => 14-findthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd => 15-countthatword
+takes a list of words as input and prints only words that appear exactly once => 13-unique Display lines containing the pattern “root” from the file /etc/passwd => 14-findthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd => 15-countthatword Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd => 16-whatsnext